Nominations for the 2024 Batchelor Prize are now open.

 Deadline for nominations is May 31 2023 and the announcement of the winner will be made at the end of 2023.

-The Batchelor Prize is presented once every four years at the ICTAM conference, the next occasion being in Montreal in August 2016.
-The prize winner will be announced late in 2015.
-The Prize of $25,000 is awarded to a single scientist, for outstanding research in fluid dynamics.
-The research so recognised by the Prize shall normally have been published during the ten-year period prior to the announcement of the award (i.e. during the period 2005-2014).
-The intention is thus that younger researchers should be as eligible for consideration as those who are more established, and that the work should be of great current interest (representing, for example, an emerging field of application of fluid mechanics or a significant breakthrough in an established branch of the subject).
+The Prize of $25,000 is awarded every four years to a single scientist for outstanding research in fluid dynamics, recognizing research which has been published during the ten-year period prior to the announcement of the award.
+The intention is that younger researchers should be as eligible for consideration as those who are more established, and that the work should be of great current interest (representing, for example, an emerging field of application of fluid mechanics or a significant breakthrough in an established branch of the subject).

 2012 Detlef Lohse